CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.3.1 Laptops.md

 #### SYS.3.1.A7 Controlled Handover and Withdrawal of a Laptop [User]

-If laptops are used in turn by different people, SHOULD it be regulated how laptops can be safely handed over to employees or how they can be safely taken back.
+When laptops are used in turn by different people, SHOULD it be regulated how laptops can be safely handed over to employees or how they can be safely taken back.
 When changing the user of a laptop, any existing sensitive data SHOULD be safely deleted.
 If the laptop is not replaced after the user has changed, make sure that there is no malware on the system or any other media attached to it.
 With a laptop SHOULD give the staff a leaflet for the safe handling of the device.

 #### SYS.3.1.A8 Secure connection of laptops to data networks [user]
 It was intended to regulate how laptops are securely connected to own or foreign networks and to the Internet.
 Laptops SHOULD be effectively protected against malicious code and attacks from third-party networks and the Internet.
 For this, the operating system and the installed software of laptops SHOULD always be up to date.
 Only approved laptops should be able to log into the institution's internal network.
 Unnecessary interfaces SHOULD be disabled on all laptops.